OSGConnect/connectbook/new-docs-jan-2020/generate-add-sshkey.md

 1. Go to www.osgconnect.net and sign in with your Globus ID.

-2. Go to "Update Profile".
+2. Click "Profile" in the top right corner.

-3. Click on "Manage SSH and X.509 keys" - it's a small link under your Globus ID in the "Identity" column.
+3. Click the "Edit Profile" button located after the user information in the left hand box.

-4. Click on "Add a New Key".
+4. Copy/paste the public key which is found in the `.pub` file into the "SSH Public Key" text box.

-5. Give the key a name, select "SSH Public Key", and copy/paste the public key into the text box.
 The expected key is a single line, with three fields looking something like `ssh-rsa ASSFFSAF... user@host`.
 If you used the first set of key-generating instructions it is the content of `~/.ssh/id_rsa.pub` and for the second (using PuTTYgen), it is the content from step 7 above.

-6. Click "Add Key"
+6. Click "Update Profile"

 The key is now added to your profile in the OSG Connect website.
 This will automatically be added to the login nodes within a couple hours.